RichGuk/vim-files/README.markdown

 My vim configuration files; plugins, syntax highlights, etc...
-Having them on github make it easier for me to install on new machines, or keep update between my machines.
+Having them on github make it easier for me to install on new machines, or keep update-to-date between my machines.

 # I'd like to try it, but how?